Adapters with BNC connector(s)

-The Bayonet Neil-Concelman, also known as BNC connector is a specialised connector used with co-axial cable and designed to work at multi-megahertz radio frequencies.
+The Bayonet Neil-Concelman, also known as BNC connector is a specialized connector used with co-axial cable and designed to work at multi-megahertz radio frequencies.
 This miniature connector maintains the co-axial cable shielding and provides a low impedance connection that can be rapidly assembled and dismantled.

 BNC Connector Structure and Function

 - A male part which typically is attached to a coax cable.

 - A female connector usually anchored to the relevant piece of equipment.